 Abstract

 The current working draft of the VVC standard uses, the unsigned integer with the kth order Exponential Golob (EG) code to signal the ALF syntax elements (i) alf_luma_coeff_delta_abs and, (ii) alf_chroma_coeff_abs.
 To determine the kth EG order a multi-step process is carried out.
 Therefore, this proposal suggests simplifying the existing ALF structure by removing the associated signaling of the minimum EG order and its corresponding increase flags for the derivation of both the luma and chroma filter coefficients and instead use a pre-fixed EG order.
-The results obtained show the performance as follows: xx%, xx%, xx% and xx% for AI, RA, LDB and LDP.
+The results obtained show the Luma BD-rate performance as follows: (0.00%, 0.00%, 0.02% and -0.03%)for AI, RA, LDB and LDP respectively.

 Introduction